Sahib: Literary reference

 The term is used exclusively to refer to any white European on the Indian subcontinent, throughout Rudyard Kipling's 1901 novel Kim.
 Kim is ethnically a 'sahib', but was raised as a low-caste native boy.
 Most sahibs in the novel are British, but there is also a Russian and a Frenchman.

 The term is used in a similar manner in George Orwell's essay "Shooting an Elephant", which is used to accentuate his isolation in Colonial Burma (now Myanmar), and throughout his novel Burmese Days.

 The term is used throughout the children's novel A Little Princess by Frances Hodgson Burnett.

 In Herman Cyril McNeile's 1920 novel Bulldog Drummond, an Indian magician was performing tricks in front of a crowd and drew attention to a mysterious box.

 'You don't mean the fourth dimension, do you?' demanded a man incredulously.

 'I know not what you call it, sahib,' said the Indian quietly.
 'But it is the power which renders visible or invisible at will.'

-E.M.
-Forster also employed the term in his 1924 novel A Passage to India.
+Edward Morgan Forster also employed the term in his 1924 novel A Passage to India.
 His Anglo-Indian characters refer to the Collector as Burra Sahib, implying they respect felt for him.

-The following dialogue in Dorothy Sayers's 1926 novel Clouds of Witness shows what the term implied in British society at the time.
+The following dialogue in Dorothy Leigh Sayers's 1926 novel Clouds of Witness shows what the term implied in British society at the time.

 Coroner: "What kind of a man was Captain Cathcart?"

 Duke of Denver: "Well – he was a Sahib and all that.
 I don't know what he did before joining up in 1914.
 I think he lived on his income; his father was well off.
 Crack shot, good at games, and so on."

 It is noteworthy that the character referred to had never been in India and had no connection with India.

 It is used in Agatha Christie's 1934 novel Murder on the Orient Express in a similar way.

 "About Miss Debenham," [Colonel Arbuthnot] said rather awkwardly.
 "You can take it from me that she's all right.
 She's a pukka sahib."